multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 Relative paths are the most common for contracts in the same workspace.
 :::

-If the contract has modules that have functionality that you may want to call, you will also need to import those.
+If the contract has modules with functionality that you may want to call, you will also need to import those.

 If the modules are in different crates than the target contract (and if the target contract doesn't somehow re-export them), you'll also have to add the module to the dependencies, the same way you added the target contract.